msjones3/chessLadder/README.md

 - Design a user-interface with PySimpleGUI that is simple for the administrator and players to use.
 (Please make this as simple and intuitive for your user as possible)

 ## How to start
-- Read through the code.
+- You have been given some distribution code.
+Read this!
 - Highlight the functions and annotate with their purpose.
 - Draw a flowchart or sketch that shows how the database will be updated.
 - Draw a mockup/wireframe of your GUI